 BUS 320: Library Guide

 This course guide has been designed as a starting point for the research you will need to do to complete your Business 320 research assignment.
-It lists the main SFU Library research guides that you will need to consult to find the most relevant resources.
-It also covers the most common problems that you are likely to encounter.

 The range of potential resources for your assignment is quite broad, so the list of potential resources is too large for one guide.
 Start with the tools/tips listed here, but remember to ask for help if you have trouble finding what you need.